 The committee's report was published in January 1969 as a 965-page book entitled Scientific Study of Unidentified Flying Objects.
 It sold almost 200,000 copies to skeptics and believers alike.
 Although the committee looked for evidence of UFOs in every way they could think of, it was unable to uncover anything definitive.
-However, the committee acknowledged that 30 of the 91 case histories it examined remained without scientific explanation. а According to Condon, the UFO study did not prove that extraterrestrial beings evidence that they were.
+However, the committee acknowledged that 30 of the 91 case histories it examined remained without a scientific explanation.
+According to Condon, the UFO study did not prove that extraterrestrial beings were not visiting Earth, but it did not discover any positive a position when he'd been hounded out of multiple posievidence that they were.
 Following the publication of the tions in industry and academia.
-This was a proud moment study, widespread interest in UFOs waned, and the Air Force discontinued its own UFO studies.
+This was a proud moment study, widespread interest in UFOs waned, and the Air Force for CU."
+Lineberger added that Condon has had an endurdiscontinued its own UFO studies. ing impact on JILA in the field of chemistry and inspired several young JILA faculty to public service.

-Though well known by the public for the UFO study, Edward Condon had a noteworthy career as a journalist, physicist, and administrator before coming to JILA.
-He started his career as a reporter for the Oakland Tribune, where he met his wife Emilie Honzik.
-The "newspapering" job helped finance his education at the University of California at Berkeley, where he earned a doctorate in physics in 1926 just five years after entering as an undergraduate.
-During this time, he went to Goettingen, Germany, where he learned about the new field of quantum mechanics.
-This new knowledge not only allowed him to complete his dissertation in record time, it also positioned him as the first scientist to bring the exciting new ideas of quantum mechanics to the attention of the American physics community.
+Though well known by the public for the UFO study, Edward Condon had a noteworthy career as a journalist, physicist, [Ed was] "a moral, impassioned man, with and administrator before coming to JILA.
+He started his a depth of concern for mankind [...]; a man career as a reporter for the Oakland Tribune, where he met his wife Emilie Honzik.
+The "newspapering" job helped fiercely principled and anti-diplomatic; a man finance his education at the University of California at Berkewho believes and feels in sharp contrasts, who ley, where he earned a doctorate in physics in 1926 just five will let the world know his position without years after entering as an undergraduate.
+During this time, ambiguity.
+Fuzzy mindedness is anathema he went to Goettingen, Germany, where he learned about to him and he insists on saying so at every the new field of quantum mechanics.
+This new knowledge opportunity.
+But this rasping trait is wedded to not only allowed him to complete his dissertation in record time, it also positioned him as the first scientist to bring the an extreme generosity and kindness." exciting new ideas of quantum mechanics to the attention of the American physics community.